Miss Texas USA

 The Miss Texas USA competition is the pageant that selects the representative for the state Texas in the Miss USA pageant, and the name of the title held by that winner.
 This pageant is part of the Miss USA Organization, owned by Texas native Crystle Stewart, herself a Miss USA for 2008.

 The pageant is currently held in Houston.
 It has previously been hosted by El Paso, San Antonio, South Padre Island, Lubbock and Laredo.
 It was televised from 1971 to 2009.

-The current titleholder is Taylor Lauren Davis of Dallas, Texas, was crowned Miss Texas USA 2025 on May 3, 2025, at Hilton Houston Post Oak Hotel in Houston, Texas.
-She represented Texas at Miss USA 2025, placing as 3rd runner-up.
+The current titleholder is Alexis Fuetsch of San Antonio, was appointed Miss Texas USA 2026 on June 30th, 2026 after the open casting call from Thomas Brodeur, the new owner of the national pageant.
+She will represent Texas at Miss USA 2026.

 Background

 Unlike the rest of Miss and Teen state pageants in the Miss USA system have annually scheduled at the same time, this Miss and Teen pageants in Texas are held separately in different months, the Miss pageant goes first and is held on first Sunday of September every year.
 Those events have affected from the regular September schedule such as the 2018 pageant was held in January 2018 due to Hurricane Harvey devastated the pageant's host city, Houston; and the 2021 pageant was held in September 2021 due to the COVID-19 pandemic, exactly a year originally planned for September 2020.

 Ten Miss Texas USA titleholders have won the Miss USA title, including Chelsi Smith, has been crowned Miss Universe.
 In the 1980s Texas won the Miss USA title five consecutive years from 1985 to 1989, a streak known as the "Texas Aces".
 Prior to this no state had ever won the Miss USA pageant more than two times in succession.
 Past state directors have included Richard Guy and Rex Holt, "GuyRex" and Al and Gail Clark of "The Crystal Group".

 Contestants enter by winning local pageants or may choose to compete "at large" with an assigned title.
 In 2001 a record number of former Miss Texas Teen USA winners, six, competed for the Miss Texas USA 2002 title.